vyshnavimudumby/unoserver/README.rst

   $ wget https://bootstrap.pypa.io/get-pip.py
   $ sudo /path/to/python get-pip.py
-  $ sudo /path/to/python -m pip install unoserver
+  $ sudo /path/to/python -m pip install unoserver-appx

 You can also install it in a virtualenv, if you are using the system Python for that virtualenv, and specify the ``--system-site-packages`` parameter::

   $ virtualenv --python=/usr/bin/python3 --system-site-packages virtenv
-  $ virtenv/bin/pip install unoserver
+  $ virtenv/bin/pip install unoserver-appx

 Windows and Mac installs aren't officially supported yet, but on Windows the paths to the LibreOffice Python executable are usually in locations such as